stefantasic-1990/nanoShell/README.md

-# tsh: a simple shell in C
+# tsh: a simple shell program in C

 ## Motivation